friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-selector-and-evaluator.md

 If you understand these instructions, answer only with "Let's get started?
 What question do you want prompts for?"
 ```

+## Welcome Message
+Let's get started!
+What question do you want prompts for?

 ## Conversation